prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

   :query h_contract: hash of the contract (used to authenticate customer)
   :query session_id: *Optional*.
 Session ID that the payment must be bound to.
 If not specified, the payment is not session-bound.
   :query timeout: *Optional*.
 Timeout in seconds to wait for a payment if the answer would otherwise be negative (long polling).
+  :query refund=AMOUNT: *Optional*.
+Indicates that we are polling for a refund above the given AMOUNT.
+Only useful in combination with timeout.

   **Response:**